Tilastotieteen Perusteet (Introduction to Statistics)

 Lecture Notes:

-English slides to be used in the lectures:
+English slides to be used in the lectures and relevant for the exam:

 Chap.
 0-1: Mathematical Tools, Introduction